 Ok, so what is a change agent and how do I become one?

-These two questions came up in a recent conversation I had with John (a pseudonym) who was looking for a new opportunity.
-My answers to John, based on my own perspective and experience, follow.
+These two questions came up in a recent conversation I had with a friend who was looking for a new opportunity.
+My answers based on my own perspective and experience, follow.
 They may not be textbook-correct, and I’d welcome discussion and debate.

 What is a Change Agent?

 Change Agents are, simply, people within an organisation that have some formal responsibility for the success of a change or transformation.
 In that respect, they fall under the broad category of Change Leader.
 However, that’s not unique to a change agent.
 Let’s explore change leadership roles a bit further.